to5ta/js_zero/README.md

 Powered by blender, babylon.js, npm and github.

-All assets created by my own (expect the one donated song).
+All assets created by my own - expect the current song that was donated for that game :).

 Inspired by the awesome 'Sketchbook' Project made by swift502 (https://github.com/swift502/Sketchbook).